 Yes.
 VeroMetal® is used by furniture manufacturers and OEMs as a production finishing system.
 The coating is compatible with standard workshop application processes and does not require specialist metalworking equipment or high-heat curing.
 VeroMetal provides full technical documentation and applicator training for manufacturers integrating VeroMetal into their production workflow.

 Metal veneer and foil products simulate the appearance of metal using a very thin surface layer bonded to a backing material.
 They contain little or no actual metal and do not develop authentic patina.
-VeroMetal® contains real metal particles and behaves like solid metal — it can be sanded, polished, oxidised, and patinated using standard metalworking techniques.
+VeroMetal® contains real metal particles and behaves like solid metal.
+It can be sanded, polished, oxidised and patinated using standard metalworking techniques.
 The result is a surface with genuine material depth that no foil or veneer can replicate.

-Our team supports interior designers, furniture manufacturers, contractors, and OEMs from finish selection through to certified application.
+Our team supports interior designers, furniture manufacturers, contractors and OEMs from finish selection through to certified application.
 Request samples, technical documentation, or a project consultation.